<< Yesterday | This Day in Baseball History |

 Tomorrow>> |

-1970 | President Richard Nixon, delayed at the White House until his Supreme Court nominee Harold Carswell wins a test vote in the Senate, is unable to throw the ceremonial first pitch in the Senators' home opener at RFK Stadium.
-David Eisenhower, Ike's grandson, substitutes for his father-in-law tossing the traditional pitch before Washington's 5-0 loss to the Tigers. |
+1970 | Delayed at the White House until his Supreme Court nominee Harold Carswell won a test vote in the Senate, President Richard Nixon misses the opportunity to throw the ceremonial first pitch in the Senators' home opener at RFK Stadium.
+David Eisenhower, Ike's grandson, substitutes for his father-in-law, tossing the traditional pitch before Washington's 5-0 loss to the Tigers. |

 1971 | Giants' center fielder Willie Mays, a month shy of his fortieth birthday, homers on Opening Day and will hit home runs in the next three games to tie a major league record.
-The 'Say Hey Kid' will hit 15 round-trippers before the All-Star break, collecting only three more to finish the year thanks to receiving an abundance of base-on-balls, 30 more walks this season than he had at any time in his career. |
+The 'Say Hey Kid' will hit 15 round-trippers before the All-Star break, collecting only three more to finish the year thanks to an abundance of base-on-balls, 30 more this season than he had at any time in his career. |

 1973 |